+- 1. GUJARAT

-- MAHARASTRA
+- 2. MAHARASTRA

+- 3. TAMIL NADU

-- TAMIL NADU ANDHRA PRADESH
+- 4. ANDHRA PRADESH

+- 5. ODISHA

 - 6. UTTAR PRADESH

-Source: IRFE
+Source: IBEF

 An anticipated investment of ₹8 lakh crore (approximately US\$107.38 billion) is projected for the Indian chemicals and petrochemicals sector by 2025.
-Specialty chemicals encompass 22% of the 2025.
 Specialty chemicals encompass 22% of the entire chemicals and petrochemicals market in India.
 The demand for specialty chemicals is projected to grow at a 12% CAGR from 2019 to 2022.
-To foster development, the Department of Chemicals & Petrochemicals plans to introduce a Production-Linked Incentive (PLI) scheme and revise the Petroleum, Chemicals, and Petrochemicals and revise the Petroleum, Chemicals, and PetroChemicals Investment Region (PCPIR) guidelines.
+To foster development, the Department of Chemicals & Petrochemicals plans to introduce a Production-Linked Incentive (PLI) scheme and revise the Petroleum, Chemicals, and Petrochemicals Investment Region (PCPIR) guidelines.
 The government intends to host roadshows in eight international markets to attract investors to the newly launched PCPIR near the upcoming crude oil refinery in Pachpadra village, Rajasthan.

 Allocating ₹ 173.45 crore (about US\$20.93 million) to the Department of Chemicals and Petrochemicals, the Union Budget 2023-24 underscores the government's commitment.
-A vision for 2034 has been outlined to commitment.
 A vision for 2034 has been outlined to enhance domestic production, reduce imports, and attract investments in the chemicals and petrochemicals sector.
 The government envisions a production-linked incentive system with 10-20% output incentives for the agrochemical sector and aims to cultivate comprehensive manufacturing clusters for an end-to-end ecosystem.